spencerseale/bugbuddy/README.md

 - It automatically creates a formatted issue for the exception, including the traceback, the code snippet, and the environment information.
 - It tags the issue with exception type encountered.
 - It caches the exceptions locally in a JSON file stored in `$HOME`, so you can access them offline or delete them if needed.

+## Contribute

+Contributions are welcome!
+Please feel free to contribute at https://github.com/spencerseale/bugbuddy